-Abbreviation Term Definition Confidentiality The guarantee that details are exclusively available to the party to whom they are intended, without any body else being able to decipher them.
+Abbreviation Term Definition Confidentiality The guarantee that details are exclusively available to the party to whom they are intended, without anybody else being able to decipher them.
 Outside the private sector, the term exclusivity is also used.
 Confidentiality certificate A certificate that belongs with the key pair that has to be used in confidentiality applications.
-Trusting party The natural person or legal entity that is the recipient of a certificate and acts in trust on the basis of that certificate.
+Trusting party The natural person or legal identity that is the recipient of a certificate and acts in trust on the basis of that certificate.
 Wet aanvullende Bepalingen verwerking Persoonsgegevens in de Zorg Use of Citizen Service Number in Healthcare Act [Act Additional provisions for the processing of personal data in the care The Use of Citizen Service Number in Healthcare Act regulates that the citizens service number is used in the care sector.
 The citizen service number has to be used in the care sector in order to determine unequivocally which details belong with which client.
-WID Compulsory I dentification Act [Wet op de identificatieplicht] The Compulsory I dentification Act refers to the passport and identity card as a valid means of identification.
+WID Compulsory Identification Act [Wet op de identificatieplicht] The Compulsory Identification Act refers to the passport and identity card as a valid means of identification.
 A number of documents are regarded as equivalent to the passport and identity card, namely a driving licence, diplomatic passport, service or official passport, travel document for refugees or foreign nationals and other travel documents stipulated by the Minister, such as the Dutch identity card.
 The emergency passport and the laissez passer are not valid means of identification.
 Wkkgz Healthcare Quality, Complaints and Disputes Act [Wet Kwaliteit, klachten en geschillen zorg] The Healthcare Quality, Complaints and Disputes Act (Wkkgz), which regulates quality and the right to complain for clients in the care sector, has been valid since 1 January 2016.
 The Healthcare Quality, Complaints and Disputes Act applies to all care providers [zorgverleners], including care institutions and independent professionals, such as independent entrepreneurs.
-WTZi Care I nstitutions (A ccreditation) Act [Wet Toelating Zorginstellingen] Care institutions need accreditation if they want to offer care which is eligible for reimbursement on the grounds of the Health Insurance Act [Zorgverzekeringswet] or Long-Term Care Act.
-The Care Institutions (Accreditation) Act (WTZi) regulates these accreditations.
-Legal representative The person who, in accordance with the excerpt from the C hamber of C ommerce or document of establishment, is a uthorised to bind the organisation legally to the UZI register.
+Wtza Care Institutions (Accreditation) Act [Wet toetreding zorgaanbieders] Care institutions need accreditation if they want to offer care which is eligible for reimbursement on the grounds of the Health Insurance Act [Zorgverzekeringswet] or Long-Term Care Act.
+The main purpose of entry rules is to improve the quality of care.
+The Care Institutions (Accreditation) Act (Wtza) regulates these accreditations.
+Legal representative The person who, in accordance with the excerpt from the Chamber of Commerce or document of establishment, is authorised to bind the organisation legally to the UZI register.
 X.509 X.509 This is an electronic certificate that is compiled in accordance with a standardised structure.
-Care care: $1^{\rm o}$. care or service as described under or pursuant to the Healthcare Insurance Act and the Long-term Care A ct; 2°. form of assistance for the costs of which a subsidy is provided on the grounds of Article 3.3.3 of the Long-term C are Act or Article 68 of the Healthcare Insurance Act; 3°. care as referred to in articles 5,6b and 12a of the Public Health Act; 4°. actions in the field of individual health care as referred to in Article 1 of the Individual Health Care Professions Act; all this including the financial settlement;
+Care care: 1 °. care or service as described under or pursuant to the Healthcare Insurance Act and the Long-term Care Act; 2 °. form of assistance for the costs of which a subsidy is provided on the grounds of Article 3.3.3 of the Long-term Care Act or Article 68 of the Healthcare Insurance Act; 3 °. care as referred to in articles 5, 6b and 12a of the Public Health Act; 4°. actions in the field of individual health care as referred to in Article 1 of the Individual Health Care Professions Act; all this including the financial settlement;

-Abbreviation Term Definition C are providers Care provider as referred to in the Healthcare Quality, Complaints and Disputes Act.
+Abbreviation Term Definition Care providers Care provider as referred to in the Healthcare Quality, Complaints and Disputes Act.
 The Healthcare Quality, Complaints and Disputes Act stipulates that a care provider is an institution or a care provider [zorgverlener] working alone.
 Care provider [zorgverlener] a natural person who provides care on a commercial basis